 Dr. Claudia Miller, Professor Emeritus, University of Texas School of Medicine

 Design is never neutral.
 According to the Science of Neuroaesthetics, about 90-95% of the environmental input our brains receive never reaches our consciousness.
-Instead, it funnels directly into our nervous systems.
+Instead, it funnels directly into our nervous system.

 Every texture, lighting temperature, acoustic frequency, and spatial proportion is actively doing one of two things: